rheild/auro/.github/ISSUE_TEMPLATE/bug_report.md

 What went wrong?

 **Expected behavior**
-What is supposed to happen as opposed to the bug?
+What is supposed to happen in place of the bug?

 **To Reproduce**
 List the steps to reproduce the bug.
 Double check to make sure it's correct, and test the steps out again.